lpirola13/sentiment-analysis/README.md

 * C. Hutto and E. Gilbert, “Vader:  A parsimonious rule-based model for sentimentanalysis of social media text,” inProceedings of the International AAAI Conferenceon Web and Social Media, vol. 8, no. 1, 2014.
 * R.  Campos,  V.  Mangaravite,  A.  Pasquali,  A.  Jorge,  C.  Nunes,  and  A.  Jatowt,“Yake!   keyword  extraction  from  single  documents  using  multiple  local  features,”Information Sciences, vol. 509, pp. 257–289, 2020.

-* Di Carlo, Valerio, Federico Bianchi, and Matteo Palmonari.
-"Training temporal word embeddings with a compass."
-Proceedings of the AAAI Conference on Artificial Intelligence.
-Vol. 33.
-No. 01.
-2019.
-* Mikolov, Tomas, et al. "Efficient estimation of word representations in vector space." arXiv preprint arXiv:1301.3781 (2013).

 ## Authors
 * Lorenzo Pirola &nbsp;
 [![gmail](https://img.shields.io/badge/Gmail-D14836?style=flat-square&logo=gmail&logoColor=white)](mailto:l.pirola13@campus.unimib.it) &nbsp;